kha1n3vol3/rama-aws-deploy/README.md

 - type: `string`
 - required: `true`

 An absolute path or URL pointing to the location of your `rama.zip`.
-If this is a URL (e.g. S3), the node will download it via curl.
+If this is a URL (e.g. S3), the node will download it via `curl`.

 ### license_source_path
 - type: `string`